-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network as Coumadin, Heparin or Warfarin (these services may also be referred to as 'Coumadin Clinic' services). services, or outpatient hospital services (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" or "Outpatient Hospital Services" in this benefit chart) depending on where you receive services.
-Your provider may need to obtain prior authorization. services, or outpatient hospital services (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" or "Outpatient Hospital Services" in this benefit chart) depending on where you receive services.
-You pay these amounts until you reach the out-of-pocket maximum. ☐ Medically-necessary medical or surgical services that are covered benefits and are furnished by a physician/non-physician health care professional in your home. \$0 copayment for primary care provider services or, in certain circumstances, nurse practitioner, physician's assistant or other non-physician health care professional services. \$0 copayment for specialist physician services.
+Services that are covered for you What you must pay when you get these services disease, or services that would be covered when provided by a physician).
+Dental services provided by a dentist in connection with care, treatment, filling, removal, or replacement of teeth or structures directly supporting the teeth are not Medicare-covered benefits and not covered under this benefit.
 Your provider may need to obtain prior authorization.
-You will pay the cost sharing that applies to primary care provider services or specialist physician services (as applied in an office setting, described above in this section of the benefit chart) depending on the type of physician that provides the services.
-You pay these amounts until you reach the out-of-pocket maximum. ☐ Certain telehealth services, including:
+Referral is required.
+Monitoring services in a physician's office or outpatient hospital setting if you are taking anticoagulation medications, such as Coumadin, Heparin or Warfarin (these services may also be referred to as 'Coumadin Clinic' services).
+You will pay the cost-sharing that applies to primary care provider services, specialist services, or outpatient hospital services (as described under "Physician/Practitioner Services, Including Doctor's Office Visits" or "Outpatient Hospital Services" in this benefit chart) depending on where you receive services.
+You pay these amounts until you reach the out-of-pocket maximum.
+Your provider may need to obtain prior authorization.
+Referral may be required.
+Medically-necessary medical or surgical services that are covered benefits and are furnished by a physician/ non-physician health care professional in your home or a nursing home in which you reside. \$0 copayment for nurse practitioner, physician's assistant or other non-physician health care professional services.
+For primary care provider services or specialist physician services, you will pay the cost sharing as applied in an office